TonmoyTalukder/Bangla-Key2Text/README.md

 ### Dataset: Bangla Key2Text 2 Million

 We have uploaded our dataset as a Huggingface Dataset.
+(Currently, the privacy is in private mode, after acceptance of the paper, it will be released in public mode.)
 [:hugs: Bangla-Key2Text-2Million](https://huggingface.co/datasets/tonmoytalukder/Bangla-Key2Text-2Million)
 #### Run using the below code
 ```python